joshwcheung/ENIGMA/Genetics/ENIGMA3/README.md

 ---

-Create a working directory and copy all of the required files inside.
-Unzip the association scripts and move the Scripts/ folder into your working directory.
+Create a working directory (mkdir) and move (mv) all of the required files inside.
+Move the enigma_backend/ folder to be inside of the ENIGMA3/ folder.
+Then mv the ENIGMA3 folder so that it is renamed to be SCRIPTS/.
+After this your working directory should look like this:

 Your working directory should look something like this: